 Where the first visit needs heavier treatment, that intensity should be priced realistically instead of hidden inside a generic rate.

-Recurring servicing and contract terms can influence how the work is structured over time.
+Recurring servicing, a single contract, or individual household payments can influence how the work is structured over time.

-Site name, Gauteng area, property type, approximate number of bins, current hygiene issues, and the preferred service rhythm all help MaT return pricing with better context.
+Site name, Gauteng area, property type, approximate number of bins, current hygiene issues, preferred service rhythm, and whether payments are centralised or household-by-household all help MaT return pricing with better context.

-Pricing can be shaped around an initial clean, an ongoing maintenance routine, or a contract-led structure where suitable.
+Pricing can be shaped around an initial clean, an ongoing maintenance routine, a contract-led structure, or a resident-led route with individual household payments where suitable.
 The goal is a practical quote, not a forced public price table.

 Initial clean